Relocation & Divorce

 Advantages

 For many couples, deciding to sell the house before or after divorce comes down to how well they can cooperate during the process.
+If both parties can agree on a listing price or accept a cash offer together, selling before divorce is almost always the simpler and more financially efficient path.

 Disadvantages